alrieckert/lazarus/components/chmhelp/README.txt

     LCLUnits:
     this should be "lcl.chm://"

-    NOTE if you have only a single lcl-fcl-rtl.chm file then then paths become:
+    NOTE if you have only a single lcl-fcl-rtl.chm file then paths become:
     "lcl-fcl-rtl.chm://rtl/"
     "lcl-fcl-rtl.chm://fcl/"
     "lcl-fcl-rtl.chm://lcl/"